-Great River Energy has been thoughtfully planning and executing the transition of its power supply portfolio for more than a decade.
-The cooperative’s portfolio of renewable resources combined with the ability to retire renewable energy credits to satisfy Minnesota’s carbon-free standard puts Great River Energy in strong position to meet the standard.
-Great River Energy will strive to continue serving members with reliable, affordable electricity while meeting the standards in the law.
+The power supply decisions Great River Energy has made in recent years put the cooperative in strong position to meet Minnesota’s carbon-free requirements by 2040.
+Great River Energy will strive to continue serving members with reliable, affordable electricity while meeting the standards in the new law.

 About Great River Energy

 Great River Energy is a not-for-profit wholesale electric power cooperative which provides electricity to approximately 1.7 million people through its 27 member-owner cooperatives and customers.
 Through its member-owners and customers, Great River Energy serves two-thirds of Minnesota geographically and parts of Wisconsin.